TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

    Description
-         Decides if the link should call the script with the jumpurl parameter in order to register any clicks in the statistics.
+         Decides if the link should call the script with the jumpurl parameter in order to register any clicks in statistics.

          This works the same way as "filelink.jumpurl" does – for more details see the description there.